ypid/yaml4rst/README.rst

 Refer to ``input_files`` and ``output_files`` in the `tests directory`_ for automatically tested examples of input and output files.

-Note that for continues usage yaml4rst is called from debops-optimize_.
+Note that for continues usage yaml4rst is invoked from debops-optimize_ when yaml4rst is installed so you might want to try debops-optimize_.

 Features
 --------